How Retargeting Links Can Expand Your Marketing Reach

 Technology itself isn’t always what prevents you from being able to use retargeting.
 But access to it might be.

 Just imagine that you work for a large hotel chain.
 You’ve just been given the go-ahead to launch a last-minute campaign targeting visitors who need accommodation for an upcoming event.
 This is a time-sensitive campaign and, as part of it, you want to use retargeting to increase your chances of getting those bookings.

 But the problem is it takes the IT department a couple of days to install a tracking pixel on the site for you.
 And that’s the time you simply don’t have.

 - You can wait for the IT department to install the pixel but by then many sales might already be gone.

 - Or you could launch the campaign without the retargeting component.

-And in both cases you might lose many potential bookings.
-With retargeting on links you can launch your campaign on time and still be able to retarget any site visitors it brings.
+And in both cases, you might lose many potential bookings.
+With retargeting links, you can launch your campaign on time and still be able to retarget any site visitors that come to your site.

 #6 You Want to Retarget Your Email Subscribers